OUR GOAL

 • We strive to reduce the excess nitrogen and phosphorus from fertilisers in our agricultural supply chain

-• We strive to limit land use as well as improving land quality through regenerative agriculture practices.
+• We strive to limit land use as well as improving land quality through regenerative agriculturale practices.

 • We strive to contribute with our actions to halting the loss of nature and to start reversing this trend by 2030